niklasfrick/homelab/clusters/omni-local/README.md

   -f apps/argocd/settings/omni-local/omni-local-argocd-init-helm-values.yaml
 ```

 #### d.
-(Optional) Accessing the Argo CD UI
+Wait and check

+After installation, you will need to wait a bit for everything to become ready.
+In particular, cert-manager will need some time to issue a HTTPS certificate for Argo CD before the UI becomes accessible at the proper URL.
+Once the certificate has been issued, you can access the Argo CD UI.

-After installation, you can access the Argo CD UI and log in.
-Refer to [the official Argo CD documentation](https://argo-cd.readthedocs.io/en/stable/getting_started/) for instructions on forwarding the service and obtaining the initial admin password.
+If you experience issues accessing the UI via HTTPS (e.g., due to certificate delays), you can use a port-forward as a workaround.
+Refer to [the official Argo CD documentation](https://argo-cd.readthedocs.io/en/stable/getting_started/) for details on forwarding the service and obtaining the initial admin password.

+Once you are able to access the UI, log in and check that everything is synced and healthy.